Markov Chain Monte Carlo convergence diagnostics

 Example MCMC Issues

-I would also say that I use these more in practice to make my results more certain, i.e. a double check that I didn’t miraculously get a false positive result.
+I would also say that I use these more in practice to make my results more certain, i.e., a double check that I didn’t miraculously get a false positive result.
 Enough prologue though, what should we look out for?

 1. Convergence (duh)

-• We would like to know that the samples that we are using for inference are actually samples from the target distribution and not some biased result because we didn’t let the algorithm run for long enough (spoiler - you’ll never truly know except for simple posteriors)
+• We would like to know that the samples that we are using for inference are actually samples from the target distribution and not some biased result because we didn’t let the algorithm run for long enough (spoiler: you’ll never truly know except for simple posteriors)

 2. Mixing (time)

-• When statisticians refer to “good” or “bad” mixing when it comes to MCMC they are more accurately referring to the mixing time of the Markov chain.
+• When statisticians refer to “good” or “bad” mixing when it comes to MCMC, they are more accurately referring to the mixing time of the Markov chain.

 • This basically refers to how long/how many iterations it takes for the sampler to start properly sampling from the target distribution

-• Or in a more fancy way how long it takes for a chain to forget where it came from/become independent of it’s initialization
+• Or in a more fancy way, how long it takes for a chain to forget where it came from/become independent of its initialization

 3. Sample Independence

-• As discussed in another post by its very nature MCMC produces autocorrelated samples as each one is dependent on the last
+• As discussed in another post, by its very nature, MCMC produces autocorrelated samples, as each one is dependent on the last

 4. Stability of estimates

-• If I run the sampler with a different starting position, slightly different number of samples, etc, do I get similar results?
+• If I run the sampler with a different starting position, slightly different number of samples, etc., do I get similar results?
 Or do they fly out the window?

 5. Adequacy of the chosen burn-in period

-• We want to maximise the number of accurate samples we produce so we want to make the burn-in as small as possible without contaminating our results with non-representative samples
+• We want to maximise the number of accurate samples we produce, so we want to make the burn-in as small as possible without contaminating our results with non-representative samples

 Traceplots

-Traceplots as in the name simply trace the progression of a chain in your MCMC algorithm.
-For example, let’s cook up a very basic example where we sample a 1d distribution of two normal distributions stacked on top of each other.
+Traceplots, as in the name, simply trace the progression of a chain in your MCMC algorithm.
+For example, let’s cook up a very basic example where we sample a 1D distribution of two normal distributions stacked on top of each other.

-I am using the python package emcee to do the sampling that uses Affine-Invariant Ensemble Sampling where you initialise multiple chains, often called ‘walkers’, that proposes new samples not only based on it’s current position but the positions of the other walkers.
+I am using the python package emcee to do the sampling that uses Affine-Invariant Ensemble Sampling where you initialise multiple chains, often called ‘walkers’, that proposes new samples not only based on its current position but the positions of the other walkers.
 For this post you can just think of it as Metropolis-Hastings where the chains talk to each to propose more useful proposal samples1.

 import numpy as np